Mobilpadde/laxe/README.md

 ## How

  - First, npm this module using: `npm i -S laxe`.
 Easy, right?
-Well, not for the hardest part.
+Well, now for the hardest part.

  - Add a couple of classes, e.g. `laxe`, to some of your elements on the desired website.
 Remember the name!